art-solopov/subtle_storm/Ideas.md

 - Better statuses customization
     - Custom colors/icons
     - Status transitions
+        - Ideally status editing *and* transitions editing on the same page — think how it could be achieved without something like Vue
     - Separate workflows?
 - Audit trail
     - Maybe use a separate database for that?
+- Comments
+    - Reactions using ActionCable